gonicus/clacks/doc/start.rst

 Choosing a domain
 -----------------

-The first step - however - is to choose a domain where Clacks should operate on.
+The first step is to choose a domain where Clacks should operate on.
 It is recommended to use a reversed form of the DNS domain name that is valid for your current setup.